 Or you can sell the asset to a lender, who then agrees to lease it back to you immediately.
 That way you get some immediate capital for use against other priorities, without losing the use of the existing asset entirely.
 This will impact your Balance Sheet, as the asset is no longer yours.

 To access more efficient, modern equipment at a lower capital cost to the business.

-Leasing or HP can be more expensive overall, compared to buying the asset outright for a one-off cash lump sum.
-You will also find it hard to cancel a long-term agreement, if your circumstances or requirements change in future.
+Leasing or hire purchase can be more expensive overall, compared to buying the asset outright for a one-off cash lump sum.
+You will also find it hard to cancel a long-term agreement if your circumstances or requirements change in future.

 With our long-standing reputation as a reputable Asset Finance broker, The Lending Channel can introduce you to lenders offering competitive rates for Asset Financing deals of all kinds.